 Super Bowl-winning offensive lineman Darnell Stapleton joined the Bucknell football coaching staff in the summer of 2014.
-He is in his third season overseeing the Bison offensive line and also serves as run game coordinator.
+He is in his fourth season overseeing the Bison offensive line and also serves as run game coordinator.

 The offensive line coach at Pace University for six months prior to joining the Bucknell staff, Stapleton completed two years as a graduate assistant at Rutgers, working closely with an offensive line that ranked in the top 10 nationally in fewest sacks allowed in 2012.
 The Scarlet Knights went to two bowl games during Stapleton’s tenure, which also included a Big East title.